Practical tips for completing your annual IDPPW report

 - Temp workers: info to be obtained from the employment agency

-- Contractors: sum of the hours performed by third-party workers within your organisation (both regular and casual work: cleaning, security, garden maintenance, technical maintenance, consultancy, etc.) and any accidents that occurred while they carried out these duties.
+- Contractors: sum of the hours performed by third-party workers within your organisation (both regular and casual work: cleaning, security, garden maintenance, technical maintenance, consultancy, etc.) and any accidents that happened while performing tasks in your organisation.

 Item 3.1 Measures taken in the previous year